cryostatio/cryostat-legacy/HTTP_API.md

 * #### `RecordingsPostHandler`

     ###### synopsis
-    Uploads a recording from the client to Container JFR's persistent storage.
+    Uploads a recording from the client to Container JFR's archive.

     ###### request
     `POST /api/v1/recordings`